What if we told you that Rhodes is just the beginning of your holidays in Greece?

 Well, it’s not a secret that the best places to explore are the ones off the beaten tourist trail!
 But, do you know where to find them?

-Small in size, yet huge in beauty, the 4 less known islands near Rhodes will give you a whole new perception of your stay in Rhodes.
+Small in size, yet huge in beauty, the 4 less known islands near Rhodes will give you a whole new perception of your holidays.

 So, we present you 4 amazing islands near Rhodes that have (luckily) managed to stay off the radar!